pranavgaikwad/pranavgaikwad.github.io/_posts/2018-12-20-protect-my-browsers.md

 For other Debian based linux distros, it is available as a standard .deb package.
 Download it at this link.

 For all other Linux users, I'll be happy to provide you with a source package along with installation instructions.
-Drop an email to **contact [dot] apps [dot] pg [at] gmail [dot] com** to get a source package.
+Drop an email with subject 'Request PMB' to **contact [dot] apps [dot] pg [at] gmail [dot] com** to get a source package.
+The subject line is important in order to ensure a timely reply since my bot reads these messages and he is very dumb.

 ### Usage